-Normally I don’t go for paperback editions, but in case of ‘The Richest Man in Babylon’, I had to compromise on my stand since hardcover wasn’t available any sooner and I couldn’t hold my horses any longer.
+Normally I don’t go for paperback editions, but in the case of ‘The Richest Man in Babylon’, I had to compromise on my stand since hardcover wasn’t available any sooner and I couldn’t hold my horses any longer.

 While honest in its intentions, ‘The Richest Man in Babylon’ fails to mesmerize.

-The biggest problem with this nine-decade-old book is that over the time, it has failed to stay contemporaneous.
-I don’t mean to dispute the ancient wisdom of the Babylonian sages nor am I questioning author’s intelligence.
+The biggest problem with this nine-decade-old book is that over time, it has failed to stay contemporaneous.
+I don’t mean to dispute the ancient wisdom of the Babylonian sages nor am I questioning the author’s intelligence.

 The book, as it is, appeals more to a young, still-learning-the-ropes audience than the seasoned readers of personal finance.
 For a mature reader, the financial philosophies that underlie the parables in the book are commonplace knowledge these days.

 What’s worse, some of these philosophies or golden rules are conveyed to the reader in an overly simplified manner.
 Consider the following principles discussed in the book:

 - Save one-tenth of your income.

 - Control your expenditures

 - Employ your savings in investments so that they multiply